rhnprabhune/ST558_Project2/README.md

 ## Combining data from API Calls

-Here we have combined the aggregate bars for stocks of 3 companies, namely Apple, Tesla and Nvidia from 1 Jan 2022 to 31 August 2022.
+Here we have called the data of 3 stocks namely Apple, Tesla and Nvidia from 1 Jan 2022 to 31 August 2022.
 To find the stock information for Apple, we have passed “Apple” as an input argument to `get_ticker` function.
 This function returns a list `ticker_symbol1` which consists of ticker symbol “AAPL” and name of the company which is “Apple Inc.”.
+The same was repeated for the other 2 symbols as well.

 This information along with start date and end date is passed to the function `get_stocks_agg`.
 The limit argument is not passed, so the